severo/observable-to-standalone/simple/README.md

 # Simple

-This method is the simplest way to migrate an [Observable notebook](https://observablehq.com/@fil/tissots-indicatrix/) to a standalone webpage.
+This method is a simple way to migrate an
+[Observable notebook](https://observablehq.com/@fil/tissots-indicatrix/) to a standalone webpage.